Hot Springs County, Wyoming: Government and infrastructure

 The Wyoming Department of Health Wyoming Pioneer Home, a nursing home for elderly people, is located in Thermopolis.
 The facility was operated by the Wyoming Board of Charities and Reform until that agency was dissolved as a result of a state constitutional amendment passed in November 1990.

 Hot Springs County voters have been reliably Republican for many decades.
-In only one national election since 1948 did the county select the Democratic Party candidate (as of 2024).
+In only one national election since 1948, that being in Lyndon Johnson's 1964 landslide did the county select the Democratic Party candidate, and in fact, Donald Trump's 2024 performance was the highest overall percentage of the vote any Presidential candidate of either major party in the county's history.